therealravi8808/netflix-gpt/README.md

  * Implemented sign Out
  * Update Profiles
  * BugFix: Sign Up user displayName and Profile picture update
- * BugFix : if the user is not logged in redirect / browse to Login page and vice-versa
+ * BugFix : if the user is not logged in redirect / browse to Login page and vice-versa.
+ * Unsubscribed to the onAuthStateChanged callback.

 # Features